Can You File a Mesothelioma Lawsuit After Death?

 Dan Wasserberg holds licenses in Texas, New York, New Jersey and Illinois.
 National legal directories recognize him as a Top 10 Mesothelioma Lawyer and Super Lawyers names him a Rising Star.
 He leads the firm’s national asbestos practice.

-Sam Meirowitz spent 4 years as a Bronx Assistant District Attorney before joining the firm.
+Sam Meirowitz spent four years as a Bronx Assistant District Attorney before joining the firm.
 The National Trial Lawyers name him a Top 100 Trial Lawyer and Super Lawyers names him a Rising Star.

 Our Reach